TonySherman/wmaug-appsync-demo/README.md

 ## Deploying

-In Microservice fashion, each service will need to be deployed independently.
-They are designed that each service can be deployed and updated in any order with one exception, the merged_api needs to be deployed first since every other service creates graphQL APIs that are merged into the merged API.

-Each service has an `app.py` file that you can point cdk at to deploy:
+Since this repo is representative of various Microservices, each service is designed to be worked on and deployed independently.
+The only prerequisite to deploying any individual service is to deploy the merged_api stack first.

+Each service can be deployed right from the root of the repo by specifying the service:
-`cdk deploy -a 'python -m services.merged_api.app --all`
+`cdk deploy -a 'python -m services.merged_api.app' --profile <aws cli profile name>`

-### Seed Data
+## Seed Databases

+This example depends on data being associated with a single SKU across the various service.
+There is a script that you can run to generate some dummy data to query.

+`AWS_PROFILE=<profile name> python -m 'scripts.seed_data'`